yoogol/project-one/README.md

 - change word color to red when attempt failed [x]
 - make the word pop when attempt succeeded [x]
 - style game over/you win [x]
+- update words so they don't have mistakes [x]
+- make the typed word and status appear on the scoreboard [x]